Skip to content

 Integration Assessment

-Two integration paths to choose from. iFrame and the newer iFrame 2.0 embed the entire cashier inside the operator's site — players never leave to a hosted payment page, KYC runs in-flow via Veriff (including Proof of Address as of 2025), failed card attempts retry without re-entering details, methods switch on the fly. iFrame 2.0 is the recommended option for new integrations.
-The alternative path is REST API direct against the documented endpoints at mifinity.readme.io — init-iFrame returns the initialization token, deposit and withdrawal APIs handle the transaction lifecycle, PayAnyBank and PayAnyCard endpoints handle payouts.
-Postman collections are provided.
-The documentation portal was relaunched in 2024 and is genuinely usable.
-The integration timeline runs 1-2 weeks for new operators (faster if you're already on Slotegrator, SoftSwiss FinteqHub, Orchestr, Akurateco, Corefy or Rebilly — those connectors collapse the work to hours).
-The gap is the SDK story: no published mobile SDKs, no public GitHub repos.
-For engineering teams used to reading SDK source on GitHub, this absence creates real friction in 2026.
+Two integration paths to choose from. iFrame and the newer iFrame 2.0 embed the entire cashier inside the operator's site, so players never leave to a hosted payment page, KYC runs in-flow via Veriff (including Proof of Address as of 2025), failed card attempts retry without re-entering details, and methods switch on the fly. iFrame 2.0 is the recommended option for new integrations.
+The alternative path is REST API direct against the documented endpoints at mifinity.readme.io: init-iFrame returns the initialization token, deposit and withdrawal APIs handle the transaction lifecycle, and PayAnyBank and PayAnyCard endpoints handle payouts, with Postman collections provided.
+The documentation portal was relaunched in 2024 and is usable.
+The integration timeline runs 1-2 weeks for new operators (faster if you are already on Slotegrator, SoftSwiss FinteqHub, Orchestr, Akurateco, Corefy or Rebilly, since those connectors collapse the work to hours).
+The gap is the SDK story: there are no published mobile SDKs and no public GitHub repos, and for engineering teams used to reading SDK source on GitHub, this absence creates real friction in 2026.

 Risk & Compliance